NathanielPrescott/Performance/gRPCvREST/README.md

 Currently, the service project has a text string and an image that can be requested.
 There is only one implementation of the text string and the image has 4 implementations (Small, Medium, Large, and Original).
 The image is provided under the Service/src/files directory.
 The Client project runs through the REST services first and then the gRPC WASM services.
-I have disabled the call to the Original image because it takes too long and errors out.
+Be mindful that due to the exponential increase in time for the conversion of data between the WASM and JS layers, that the Original Image calls will take a long time to complete.

 ## Learning
 Some things I found out during my exploration of this idea: